Godalming, Surrey> Picture Gallery> Godalming Section> This page

 Posted on 17 Nov 1936 in Godalming.

 Postcard in the collection of, provided by and © Simon Hill.
-The information about Lt-Col Leventon has been compiled by his relatives Simon Hill and Sydney Schreiber.
+The original information about Lt-Col Leventon was compiled by his relatives Simon Hill and Sydney Schreiber, with later additions by Ann Andrews.

 Web page written by and © Ann Andrews.